kanhaiyadav/Ai-Chat-Editor-Exporter/README.md

 ### Step 1: Export a Chat

 1. Navigate to any chat on **ChatGPT**, **Claude**, **Gemini**, or **DeepSeek**
-2. Click the **"Export Chat"** button that appears in the conversation header
+2. Click the **"ExportMyChat"** button that appears in the conversation header, or to export individual response (message) click on the ExportToChat logo in the action bar below each response.
 3. The extension automatically opens with your chat data pre-loaded and ready to customize

 ### Step 2: Review & Edit (Optional)